learning code

 Command Line

-You can also customize your terminal to your liking – see charles dobson’s post for a step-by-step tutorial
+You can customize your terminal to your liking – see charles dobson’s post for a step-by-step tutorial

 KEY COMMANDS: